thatblindgeye/screenreader-outputs/basic html tags/general_basic_tags.md

 **Screen reader:** "Copyright twenty twenty-one Nobody Incorporated."

-**Examples Note:** The screen reader did not give any indication that the first example was using a `<small>` tag nor was there any discernible difference between either example, but the `<small>` tag should still be used when applicable.
+**Examples Notes:** The screen reader did not give any indication that the first example was using a `<small>` tag nor was there any discernible difference between either example, but the `<small>` tag should still be used when applicable.

 <br><br>